shreyashankar/toy-ml-pipeline/README.md

 2. In the root directory of the repo, run `make serve`
 3. [OPTIONAL] In a new tab, run `make inference` to ping the API with some sample records

 All Python dependencies and virtual environment creation is handled by the Makefile.
+See `setup.py` to see the packages installed into the virtual environment, which mainly consist of basic Python packages such as `pandas` or `sklearn`.

 ## ML task description and evaluation procedure